cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/8/Patch-process.md

 \#cobbler-devel on irc.freenode.net, as there are folks around to answer questions, etc.

+## Contributing to the website: http://www.cobblerd.org

+The github-based git repository for the www.cobblerd.org website itself is at [ https://github.com/cobbler/cobbler.github.com ]( https://github.com/cobbler/cobbler.github.com ).

+If you want to contribute changes to the website, you will need [jekyll](http://jekyllrb.com).

+You will probably want to:

+-   edit the files in _dynamic
+-   run the generate_dynamic.sh script
+-   add both the .md and resulting .html files in your git commit

 ## Mailing List

 We have a development mailing list at [https://fedorahosted.org/mailman/listinfo/cobbler-devel](https://fedorahosted.org/mailman/listinfo/cobbler-devel).
 Discuss development related questions,